 An S1G AP may include an SST element (see 8.4.2.198 (Subchannel Selective Transmission (SST) element)) in an S1G Beacon frame(#5289) to indicate on which channels an SST STA is allowed to transmit within the BSS or SST BSS.

-An S1G AP may indicate on which SST channels it intends to transmit sounding and non-sounding frames following the transmission of an S1G Beacon frame by including a SST element in the S1G Beacon frame with a nonzero(#5403) value in at least one bit of the Channel Activity bitmap subfield and a value of 1 in the corresponding DL Activity subfield.
-An SST STA may choose the best SST channel for transmissions based on its analysis of the sounding signals and received transmissions.
+An S1G AP may indicate on which SST channels it intends to transmit sounding and non-sounding frames following the transmission of an S1G Beacon frame by including a SST element in the S1G Beacon frame with a nonzero(#5403) value in at least one bit of the Channel Activity Bitmap subfield and a value of 1 in the corresponding DL Activity subfield.
+An SST STA may choose an SST channel for transmissions based on its analysis of the sounding signals and received transmissions.

 In an SST BSS, an SST STA shall not transmit in a channel that is not the primary channel of the BSS if the corresponding bit of the SST Channel Activity Bitmap is 0 in the most recently received SST element from its associated AP.
 An SST STA shall not transmit using a channel width that is greater than the value of the SST Channel Unit indicated in the most recently received SST Operation element from its associated AP.